-Privacy impact assessment (PIA) refers to a systematic assessment which can be incorporated in decision-making in privacy management [30].
-In a PIA template, each privacy risk can be evaluated by combining the quantities of impact and likelihood that it can cause [29].
+Privacy impact assessment (PIA) refers to a systematic assessment which can be incorporated in decision-making in privacy management [40].
+Certain guidelines have been developed and released by organizations cross different countries [10,9,11].
+In a PIA template, each privacy risk can be evaluated by combining the quantities of impact and likelihood that it can cause [39].
 Specially, to assess data privacy impacts caused by data disclosure, certain processes are modelled with personal characteristics and contextual features.
-For instance, Alnemr et al. designed a data protection impact assessment (DPIA) tool based on the legal analysis of General Data Protection Regulation (GDPR) as well as the evaluation of privacy issues in cloud deployment [3].
-Noticing sensitive attributes can be collected, accumulated, and used on smart grids, Seto implemented PIA procedures for smart grids in the United States and demonstrated it could effectively visualize the privacy risks in specific activities [26].
-Towards the risks existing in publicly released datasets, Ali-Eldin et al. designed a scoring system containing a privacy risk indicator and privacy risk mitigation measure in data releases [4].
+For instance, Alnemr et al. designed a data protection impact assessment (DPIA) tool based on the legal analysis of General Data Protection Regulation (GDPR) as well as the evaluation of privacy issues in cloud deployment [4].
+Noticing sensitive attributes can be collected, accumulated, and used on smart grids, Seto implemented PIA procedures for smart grids in the United States and demonstrated it could effectively visualize the privacy risks in specific activities [34].
+Towards the risks existing in publicly released datasets, Ali-Eldin et al. designed a scoring system containing a privacy risk indicator and privacy risk mitigation measure in data releases [5].
 Since privacy risks can be caused by data disclosure to external entities (e.g., organizations and other users), we proposed a high-level model in Section 3.2 to capture possible data flows among parties while using online services.
 More importantly, the proposed knowledge model highlights that the relations between data flows and added values should be considered together.